demidko/timecobot/README.md

 # [@Timecobot](https://t.me/timecobot)

-Telegram bot provides a time-based currency-gun, or `timecoins`.
+Telegram bot provides a time-based currency-gun, `timecoins`.

 * Each user accumulates time spent on Telegram.
 * Time can be passed on to other people.